AvolitesLtd/TitanManual/docs/about-the-consoles/diamond.md

 **USB socket** for connecting USB drives, and a pull-out drawer with an illuminated **Keyboard** for entering legends.

+The front edge of the console has built-in LED illumination, useful for reading a script or notes.
+Press the reading light switch next to the keyboard drawer to turn this light on or off.
+If you hold down this button for 2-5 seconds it will turn on or off the red backlighting behind the screens.

 ## The Back Panel

 ![Diamond Back Panel](/docs/images/Diamond-Back.png)